cybera/netbox-sidekick/docs/accounting.md

 It's best to have the import script run at a regular interval, similar to the `update_interfaces` script.

-To run this script, you need to have NetBox and Sidekick configured with "Secrets" as described in the [Devices](./devices.md) doc.
+To run this script, you need to have NetBox and Sidekick configured with credentials as described in the [Devices](./devices.md) doc.
 Once configured, you can run the script by doing the following: